 Commemorative doll line

 The characters were made to look more like their cartoon counterpart, but with a more detailed makeup scheme.
 The female dolls feature such details as hand-applied eyelashes and painted fingernails and even toenails.
-The fashions are very well made with beautiful fabrics from outside to inside, and many of the peices even include a Jem logo tag on the inside.
+The fashions are very well made with beautiful fabrics from outside to inside, and many of the clothing pieces even include a Jem logo tag on the inside.
 As for the dolls that come with earrings, they are all in metal, and will have to get attached, since they are included as loose accessories.
-And the shoes are no longer plastic, but hand-made in more realistic materials.
-Also, each doll in the line comes with a stand, a certificate of authenticity, and special mementos in form of detailed miniature accessories.
+And the shoes are no longer plastic, but hand-made in more realistic looking materials.
+Also, each doll in the line comes with a stand, a certificate of authenticity, and special characteristic mementos in form of detailed miniature accessories.
 The shape of the stands was based on the 80's doll stands, but are now adjustable in height and with interchangeable connector parts "underarm style" for all dolls, and "saddle style" for the female dolls.
 What they don't come with anymore, is a hairpick of any kind, since they are meant to be kept as collector items as is.
 Also no cassette tapes nor poster.

 This new line is a complete new experience to those of us who were used to the 80's playline.
 Everything about these detailed new adult collector dolls is well done, from the boxes to every little accessory, and they need to be handled with a little care.

 The very nice people at Integrity Toys even made an official doll site, and are communicating with the collectors via their own forum, for those who are members of their club called Wclub.
 Where fans also talk to each other.
-Each year, there are some special Jem dolls released, like a Wclub special, an upgrade special, and/or Comic Con special.
+Each year, there were some special Jem dolls released, like a Wclub special, an upgrade special, and/or Comic Con special.

-In this guide you will find out things like: official presentation text from Integrity Toys, review of the doll with updates from the 80's doll, pictures of the entire packaging, pictures of the dolls from different angles, edition sizes, face mold information, promotion pictures, cartoon comparison, and clothing and accessory information and pictures from several angles.
+In this guide you will find out things like: official presentation text from Integrity Toys, review of the doll with differences from the 80's doll, pictures of the entire packaging, pictures of the dolls from different angles, edition sizes, face mold information, promotion pictures, cartoon comparison, and clothing and accessory information and pictures from several angles.